jacobobryant/biff/libs/datastar/README.md

 ### Tab state

-`init-opts` creates a `:biff.datastar/tab-id` signal on page load which you can use to associate backend state with a particular browser tab.
-As a convenience, `wrap-sse-render` sets that key directly on the Ring request so you don't have to get it from `:biff.datastar/signals`.
+`init-opts` creates a `:biff.datastar/client-tab-id` signal on page load.
+`wrap-sse-render` combines that untrusted client ID with the current user's ID to derive a trusted UUID, then sets the derived value as `:biff.datastar/tab-id` on the Ring request.

 ```clojure